GrinonBarrett/Taksidos/Core Rules/Creatures/Chasmosaurine.md

  • Smash: The chasmosaurine may use any part of its body to strike a foe within .5 yard.
 This is a melee bare attack.

- • Gore: The kentrosaurus may us its tail against any creature behind or among one of two its sides within 2 yards.
-This is treated as either a melee bare attack or melee piercing attack.
+ • Gore: The chasmosaurine may use its horns to gore a foe withi 1 yard.
+This is a melee piercing attack.

+ • Bite: The chasmosaurine may bite a foe within 1 foot.
+It inflicts a melee bite attack with a +1 bonus when it does so.

 -----